WARNING!

 Water:

 To give roaches water, I soak and lightly wring out paper towels.
 In addition, I put in some of the gel water stuff made for crickets, water crystals, and/or cricket water pillows (have gel in them).
 They also get moisture from fruits and vegetables.
 Things like grapes and cucumbers have a lot of water in them.
+I also put in a "reptile" waterfall thing that the roaches can use for hydration.

 Some roaches lay eggs while others are live bearers.
 I have live bearers and first found a baby on 3/8/06.
 I refer you to the links for information.
 Most roach species are not readily sexable.

 Orange head roaches are a bit more prone to eating the wings off of each other and eating vulnerable invertebrates than some other species.
-Both the species that I have do not fly or climb.
+Both the species that I had do not fly or climb.

 On 3/3/07, there were only three of the orange headed roaches left in a three gallon plastic cage.
 They had not done well because, unlike the six spotted roaches, they did not have heat.
 I decided to put these last three into my sailfin lizard's cage.
 Einstein looked interested but did not eat them.
 There is one adult who was running all over the cage like crazy, probably ecstatic to have heat, and two juveniles.
 They will either do better (good for them), or Einstein will eat them (good for her).
 If I had left them in the cage, they would not have lived much longer.
 The remaining six spotted roaches seem fine.
 Some of the babies I got are now getting almost as big as the parents but still have juvenile coloration.
 By 3/10/07, when I cleaned out Einy's tank, I only found one of the orange headed roaches left, and it could not walk despite appearing physically okay.
 I assume the other two were eaten.
 So, NOW Einy wants to eat some!